What is Confidential Information?

 The Duty of Confidence

-A duty of confidence may arise under common law (including in contract and equity) and under section 183 of the Corporations Act, which stipulates that directors, officers, and employees must not improperly use information to gain an advantage for themselves or someone else, or cause detriment to the corporation.
+A duty of confidence may arise under common law (including in contract and equity) and under legislation.
+Section 183 of the Corporations Act 2001 (Cth) stipulates that directors, officers, and employees must not improperly use the information to gain an advantage for themselves or someone else or cause detriment to the corporation.

 That legislative duty continues after the person stops being an officer or employee of the corporation.